Android Central Verdict

 Samsung Galaxy S22: Software and performance

-Smart Widget on Android 12 was one of my favorite features, letting you create a carousel of widgets without needing to crowd your home screen.
+Smart Widget on Android 12 was one of my favorite features, letting you create a carousel of widgets without crowding your home screen.
 The feature has received a slight upgrade with One UI 5 and is now called Smart Stack, which does more or less the same thing, except now you can create multiple stacks on a home screen.
 That way, you can have one stack focused on essentials, another on music apps, and so on.
 You can swipe through different widgets depending on what you need, or the widget will auto-rotate itself based on what might be relevant at the time.

 For example, when I listen to music with the Samsung Music app, the widget will automatically show me the player if I have it enabled in the carousel.
 It will also pop up relevant calendar events that you may have coming up, which is quite handy.
 It’s kind of like Samsung’s version of the At a Glance widget on the Pixel, although it’s much more akin to the Smart Stack widget on iPhones.

 Of course, my favorite Gallery features are still here, such as Samsung's Object Eraser.
 It's similar to the Magic Eraser on the Pixel series, using AI to remove unwanted elements from images.
 On the Galaxy S22, Samsung has a couple of additions called Reflection Eraser and Shadow Eraser.
 I tested Object Eraser on some old photos and ended up quite surprised at how well the results came out.

 Samsung already offers fast updates for its smartphones, often ahead of the Pixels, so the fact that it's extending its software support is pretty awesome.